TranSplat: Instant Object Relighting in Gaussian Splatting via Spherical Harmonic Radiance Transfer: Experiments

-We compare \name{} against five baseline algorithms (GS-IR~\cite{liang2023gs}, R3DG~\cite{R3DG2023}, Recap~\cite{li2025recap}, GaussianShader~\cite{jiang2024gaussianshader}, and Neural Gaffer~\cite{jin2024neural_gaffer}) on the task of relighting.
-We use five objects (\emph{Armadillo}, \emph{Lego}, \emph{Ficus}, \emph{Dragon}, \emph{Tower}) and HDR maps commonly used by prior works.
-The ground truths for Dragon and Tower are obtained in Blender.
-For a consistent comparison, we use the same source environment (\emph{City}) for all cases.
-We present numerical results in Table~\ref{tab:comparison_extended}, and visual results in Fig.~\ref{fig:relighting_results}.
-In general, \name{}'s relight renders are closest to ground truth.
-All methods are able to relight the object to the correct color tone, but the results from the GaussianShader~\cite{jiang2024gaussianshader} appear noticeably brighter.
-Neural Gaffer \cite{jin2024neural_gaffer} produces accurate shading and shadows, but its outputs are limited to 256{\(\times\)}256 pixels due to its resolution constraint.
-Our method achieves the highest PSNR on all cases except \emph{Ficus}, mainly because the ficus pot surface is not sufficiently Lambertian.
-Fig.~\ref{fig:owl} shows relighting results of the same object (owl) under more directional lighting, also demonstrating relighting in both directions between the city and sunset environments.
+We first compare \name{} against all baseline relighting algorithms.
+We used six objects (\emph{Armadillo}, \emph{Lego}, \emph{Ficus}, \emph{Dragon}, \emph{Tower}, \emph{Hotdog}) and HDR maps commonly used by prior works.
+We obtained ground truth relighting results for \emph{Dragon} and \emph{Tower} in Blender.
+For a consistent comparison, we used the same source environment (\emph{City}) for all cases.
+Table~\ref{tab:comparison_extended} presents quantitative results, and Fig.~\ref{fig:relighting_results} presents qualitative rendering outputs. \name{} achieves the best overall accuracy, ranking first in PSNR, SSIM, and LPIPS on the majority of combinations of all six objects and three target environments.
+All methods relight objects to the correct color tone, but the results from GaussianShader~\cite{jiang2024gaussianshader} appear noticeably brighter.
+Neural Gaffer~\cite{jin2024neural_gaffer} produces accurate shading and shadows, but its output resolution is constrained to 256{\(\times\)}256 pixels.